sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.2.1 =
+This update will check for OTP:s regardless from where you login.
+Up to 4.2 custom login forms could bypass the TFA, but not anymore.
+If you use i.e. WooCommerce, your customers won't be able to login anymore.
+I will add a separate plugin to support other login forms.

 = 4.2 =
 Support for HOTP added.
 You can choose if HOTP or TOTP should be used as default.